joelparkerhenderson/system-quality-attributes/doc/recoverability/index.md

 </span>

+**Define recoverable:** <span data-chatgpt-prompt="define recoverable (computers and software)">Recoverable refers to the ability of computers and software to retrieve lost data or functionality.
+It means that in case of system failure or malfunction, the data or the system can be restored to its previously functioning state.
+Data recovery tools are used to recover lost files or information, and system restore points are used to recover a functioning operating system after a crash or critical error.
+Backup systems and redundancy can also help ensure recoverability in case of data loss or system failure.</span>

 ## See Also

 * [Wikipedia: recoverability](https://wikipedia.org/wiki/recoverability)

 * [Dictionary: recover](https://www.dictionary.com/browse/recover): Recover. to regain a former and better state or condition. to regain health after being sick, wounded, or the like.

-* [OpenAI: recoverable](https:://openai.com): <span data-chatgpt-prompt="define recoverable (computers and software)">Recoverable refers to the ability of computers and software to retrieve lost data or functionality.
-It means that in case of system failure or malfunction, the data or the system can be restored to its previously functioning state.
-Data recovery tools are used to recover lost files or information, and system restore points are used to recover a functioning operating system after a crash or critical error.
-Backup systems and redundancy can also help ensure recoverability in case of data loss or system failure.</span>